 The NLRA is the principal federal law governing the relationship of most employers, employees, and unions.
 The NLRA prohibits employers from engaging in unfair labor practices (e.g., interfering with employees' right to organize) and protects employees engaged in a protected concerted activity (e.g., working together to bring work-related grievances), even in nonunionized workplaces.
 Employee bargaining representatives can be certified only under the specific rules of the NLRA.
-Bargaining committees such as works councils are not used in the U.S. Though unions still have little presence in private workplaces, they have been gaining more of a foothold in the past year in places where they had previously been unsuccessful.
+Bargaining committees such as works councils are not used in the U.S. Though unions still have little presence in private workplaces, they have been gaining more of a foothold in the past few years in places where they had previously been unsuccessful.
 For example, since 2020 there has been a rise in nonprofit workplaces opting for union representation.
-Unions are also gaining more traction in major retailers like Amazon.com Inc. and Starbucks.
-The National Labor Relations Board is the federal agency responsible for the administration and enforcement of the NLRA.
+Unions are also gaining more traction in major retailers like Amazon. com Inc. and Starbucks.
+The National Labor Relations Board (NLRB) is the federal agency responsible for the administration and enforcement of the NLRA.
+It's important to note that the NLRA's interpretation of the law varies widely between administrations because NLRB members are appointed by the President.
+Currently, labor law has been interpreted to be very favorable toward employees and unions.